just-the-docs/just-the-docs/programming/CODING_STANDARDS.md

 ---
 layout: default
-title: Coding Standards
+title: Coding Standards and Style
 parent: Programming
 ---

-# Coding Standards and Style

 **Purpose**

 Encourage consistent and effective coding practices in the team, arising out of specific cases where different conventions of developers caused us to waste time.

 **Scope**

 Covers principles of our coding standards, then branches out to specific language pages.

 ## Principles